Dong Lakhon ancient city: Layout and location

 Dong Lakhon sits on a low plateau within Mueang Nakhon Nayok district in Nakhon Nayok province, Thailand.
 It is 9 km from downtown Nakhon Nayok, and not far south of the Nakhon Nayok river.
 The site is 6 km2 in area.

+Dong Lakhon lies on a former shoreline of the Gulf of Thailand, among the moated towns of eastern Thailand occupied since at least the 6th century.
+Patcharaporn Ngernkerd and colleagues put its moat-enclosed area at 0.38 km2 and rank it a village, the smallest of the three ranks in their survey of fifteen moated sites in the region.

-The site's core is an oval shaped area called Dong Lek, which most likely served as the residential area for the city's rulers whilst the town folk lived around it.
+The site's core is an oval area called Dong Lek, which most likely served as the residential quarter of the town's rulers, the rest of the population living around it.
 Dong Lek has a 1.8 km perimeter, and is surrounded by an inner and outer set of ramparts and a moat.
-The much smaller outer rampart is at most only 1 - 2 m tall, while having been completely eroded away in other parts.
+The outer rampart is much the smaller, at most 1 - 2 m tall, and in places has eroded away entirely.
 In contrast, the inner rampart is much taller and more intact, being 5 - 6 m tall.
 Both the moat and ramparts gave Dong Lek around 60 m wide defences.
 These defences are typical of Dvaravati cities.

-There exists four gates (north, east, south, and west) providing access to Dong Lek, with the eastern side being the main entrance and was called Nong Krapor.
-These gates are accompanied by ponds, which are assumed to have been either dug or expanded when the site came under Khmer influence.
+There are four gates into Dong Lek, at the north, east, south and west, the eastern one being the main entrance and called Nong Krapor.
+These gates are accompanied by ponds, which are assumed to have been dug or enlarged during the period of Khmer influence at the site.
 The pond by the north gate also served as a small laterite quarry.
 Both these ponds and moat still hold water during the wet season.

 Around 250 m north of Dong Lek are the remains of Dvaravati era structures.
-Historical site #1, locally called the 'House of Three Stones' (บ้านหินสามก้อน), is a 75 m2 brick foundation of what would've been a Buddhist temple or shrine.
+Historical site #1, locally called the 'House of Three Stones' (บ้านหินสามก้อน), is a 75 m2 brick foundation of what would have been a Buddhist temple or shrine.
 Historical site #2 is the remains of a stupa.
 Only the laterite base and a two-layered hollow round stone carving remain.
 Nearby are the remains of smaller stupas.
+This group of Buddhist buildings stands at the outer moat, following the pattern of Dvaravati towns in the central plain, where religious architecture was usually raised outside the moat rather than within it.

+A Pali inscription carrying the ye dhammā formula has been recovered at the site.

+Imported goods are also recorded from Dong Lakhon.
+Sherds of Tang ceramics and of Persian Gulf turquoise-glazed ware have been reported from it.
+Its glass beads were included in a compositional analysis of 186 beads from ten Dvaravati sites of the central plain.
+The site produced the only bead of faience in that sample, assigned to the Levant or Egypt, together with potash glass of Indian, Vietnamese or Chinese type.
+Saritpong Khunsong groups Dong Lakhon with ancient Nakhon Pathom and U Thong as towns lying not far from the coast.